The advanced area of robotics produces a wide variety of equipment, from autonomous vacuums to surveillance drones to whole manufacturing lines.

 The possibility of some people constructing a robot that failed to comply with the Asimov rules is of genuine worry, as is the danger for people to create another weapon of mass devastation.

-A human-computer might produce a far more powerful and distorted computer much more quickly than humans can do in defence.
+A human-computer might produce a far more powerful and distorted computer much more quickly than humans can do in defense.